diethardsteiner/bissolTableDataEditor/README.md

 > **WARNING**: Do not use in production!
 This project is in its early stages.
 Functionality has only been tested with PostgreSQL and MariaDB.

-> **NOTE TO BETA TESTERS**: To get started, after downloading the project files just add the `pentaho-solutions/system/bissolTableDataEditor` folder to your biserver, install *all the dependencies* listed below and restart the server.
-You should then find the plugin listed in the **Tools** menu.
+> **NOTE TO BETA TESTERS**: To get started, after downloading the project files just add the `pentaho-solutions/system/bissolTableDataEditor` folder to your biserver.
+Start the biserver - the plugin automatically copies the required Kettle plugins to the dedicated biserver Kettle plugin folder.
+You should then find the plugin listed in the **Tools** menu. **YOU MUST THEN RESTART THE SERVER NOW TO BE ABLE TO USE THE PLUGIN** so that the Kettle plugins get registered.
 Please report any bugs via the github project page in the **Issues** section.

 ## Screenshots